jmsv/l293d/README.md

 If you'd like to support my open-source development while I'm a poor university student, feel free to buy me a coffee! :smile:

 [![buy me a coffee](http://i.imgur.com/kM1JXAl.jpg)](https://ko-fi.com/jamesv)

+## Sources

+- The l293d library is based on [this tutorial](https://business.tutsplus.com/tutorials/controlling-dc-motors-using-python-with-a-raspberry-pi--cms-20051) - The circuit diagrams in the README are from here.
+- Some helpful information about the driver chip can be found [here](http://www.rakeshmondal.info/L293D-Motor-Driver).
+- You can buy L293D driver chips cheaply online - I bought a [pack of 5 on Amazon](https://www.amazon.co.uk/dp/B008KYMVVY)

 ## License